chexum/nnzoom/README.md

 - older "libatomic_ops" and "gc" tarballs use a too good compression which is not pigz/zopfli/7z
 - Older "libz" likewise (wonder why?)
 - Check if BSD is really using zlib which I called minigzip
+- Actually re-create the original archive based on the output